 I'm glad to say the effects here are really quite good!
 Plenty is done by computers, and that's clear sometimes, but they still look lovely, so I'm totally willing to forgive that.
 Plus, they never look outright fake or anything.
 The set design and backdrops here is also fantastic!

 The acting in G.O.R.A. is good all-round, as far as I can tell, not being a speaker of Turkish.
 Cem Yilmaz plays both Arif, and Logar, and is unrecognizable in the latter role, which is surprising considering his whole face is exposed!
 I guess it's a mix of the costume/hair, contacts, and his general demeanor, which certainly speaks to Yilmaz's talent as an performer.
 The rest of the acting is fine too, with Rasim Öztekin and Ozan Güven as Arif's sidekicks, Özkan Ugur as the somewhat deranged mentor, and Özge Özberk as the stifled and lovestruck princess.

 The soundtrack likewise is really good.
 Perfectly fitting, complementing the scenes well.
-Also, on a side note, this is one of the rare times I've been able genuinely complement a Turkish move's score, what with the majority of ones I've seen being older ones that didn't have the money for music, and thus went foraging in other films' soundtracks for suitable music.
+Also, on a side note, this is one of the rare times I've been able genuinely complement a Turkish move's score, what with the majority of ones I've seen being older zero budget ones that didn't have the money for music, and thus went foraging in other films' soundtracks for suitable tracks.

 Tuesday, February 14, 2017

 Greetings once again to the Vampire Soiree, hosted as usual by the lovely Holly of Holly's Horrorland.
 This year, I'll have the pleasure of looking at a few Mexican vampire films!
 Unfortunately I wasn't able to procure any more Jean Rollin movies in time for this year's soiree.
 Hopefully next year!...